piyalidas10/System_Design/Monolithic Architecture/README.md

 # Monolithic Architecture

+At this point, it is very important to clear up a common confusion.

+People often mix up monolithic architecture with layered architecture as if they are the same thing, but actually they refer to two completely different aspects of your system.

+**A monolith is a deployment strategy.
+It means your entire application, regardless of how it is structured internally, is packaged and deployed as a single unit.**

+**On the other hand, a layered architecture is a design strategy.
+It is about how you organize code within your application, usually into logical layers like UI, business logic and data access.**

+So yes, you can absolutely have both of them in one application.
+They too can co-exist together.
+In fact, many well structured monoliths are layered internally.

+So when someone says we are stuck with a monolith, remember the design quality inside that monolith still matters a lot.
+It could be layered or it could not be layered.

 ## Characteristics
 Monolithic architecture exhibits several defining characteristics:
 - Single Codebase: All components are developed and maintained in one codebase, simplifying management.